sabrinaest/WeatherApp/README.md

     * Replace 'REPLACE THIS WITH YOUR OpenWeatherMap API KEY' with your actual API key, make sure to keep it between the single quotes.
 For example, if your API key is 'abcdef1234567', it should look like this:

       ```
-      const apiKey = 'REPLACE THIS WITH YOUR OpenWeatherMap API KEY';
+      const apiKey = 'abcdef1234567';
       ```

+    * Be sure to save your changes

 7. Run the microservice: